tomhula/BankP2P/README.md

 5. A `bank.conf` configuration file will appear in the current directory.
 6. Open it and configure the values based on the comments and your preferences.
 7. Run the program again: `java -jar <file-name>`

+## Configuration

+A `bank.conf` file is created on the first run of the server.
+Each option in the config has a comment explaining what it does.
+**Each config option can be overridden with environment variables.**
+To override a config option set an environment variable `config.override.<config-option>` to the desired value.
+Example environment variable that overrides the storage file path to be `bank.data`:
+`config.override.storage.storage-file-path=bank.data`

 ## Protocol